27 Misconduct, Discrimination, and Harassment Based on Sex Including Pregnancy, Sexual Orientation, and Gender Identity/Expression

 p.
 Graphic or written statements (including the use of cell phones and the internet), or other conduct that may be physically threatening, harmful, or humiliating in a manner related to sex.

 K. Sexual Misconduct.
-For the purposes of this policy, sexual misconduct is defined as dating violence, domestic violence, stalking, and sexual assault.
+For the purposes of this policy, sexual misconduct is defined as dating violence, domestic violence, stalking, sexual exploitation, and sexual assault.

 See flow chart of the reporting, investigation, and hearing process.